kyjohnson05/git-practice-KyleJohnson/README.md

+# Owner:
-# My name is Kyle Johnson
+My name is Kyle Johnson
-# My favorite programming language is C++
+# My favorite programming language:
+C++
-# Fun Fact: I can see the future in my sleep
+# Fun Fact:
+I can see the future in my sleep